-It occurs in tall, lush caatinga woodland and semi-tropical deciduous forest at 500-1,000 m, where it frequents dense tangles (Ridgely and Tudor 1994, D. M. Lima in litt.
+It occurs in tall, lush caatinga woodland and semi-deciduous forest at 500-1,000 m, where it frequents dense tangles and dense understory (Ridgely and Tudor 1994, D. M. Lima in litt.
 2022).
 Even though it may persist in degraded areas (R. Parrini in litt.
 1999), it is completely absent from small fragments (Greeney 2020).

 Deforestation of caatinga for timber extraction and agricultural expansion (G. Kohler in litt.
 2010, E. Ribeiro Luiz in litt.
 2014), as well as understorey degradation by intensive grazing, must have adversely affected the species.
 The extent of these threats has accelerated since c.1970, with the Brazilian oil company, Petrobrás, building roads in the core of its range and opening up new areas to settlers (Stattersfield et al. 1998).

 There are no targeted conservation actions known for this species.

 Quantify the population size.
 Survey known sites in order to determine population trends and rates of range contraction.
 Conduct ecological studies to determine the precise habitat requirements.
 Investigate its levels of tolerance of secondary habitats and fragmentation.
 Monitor the population trend.
 Grant protected status to areas of suitable habitat.
 Manage areas of suitable habitat to prevent the encroachment of threats.